 Titcomb Basin, Wind River Range #66582 Purchase

-In the Wind River Range of Wyoming is a place that nearly every backcountry enthusiast dreams of visiting.
-There are few places in North America that are as staggeringly beautiful as Titcomb Basin and Island Lake.
+The Wind River Range of Wyoming is a place that nearly every backcountry enthusiast dreams of visiting.
+Few places in North America are as staggeringly beautiful as Titcomb Basin and Island Lake.
 Both areas, located just west of the Continental Divide, are rich in outstanding scenery and recreation opportunities.
 Whether you’re here for backpacking, mountaineering, climbing, fishing, or photography, this is the place to experience it all.

-In the previous post I detailed the first section of my nine day trip, from the trailhead to Island Lake.
+In the previous post, I detailed the first section of my nine-day trip, from the trailhead to Island Lake.
 Now it’s time to move on to the next destination, Titcomb Basin.
 First I should explain the odd name.
 Titcomb Basin, as well as Titcomb Lakes and the Titcomb Needles, bear the names of Charles and Harold Titcomb.
 Although mountain men certainly were in the area in the early 19th century, these two brothers were among the first white men to officially visit the area.
-While there they made assents of some of the surrounding peaks.
+While there they made assents to some of the surrounding peaks.

 Titcomb Basin Trail #66613 Purchase

-Depending on which source you reference, Titcomb Basin begins at the narrow exit of the lower lake, or is limited to the boulder strewn alpine basin beyond the upper lake.
-For my part I consider it the former.
-In either case Titcomb Basin is a narrow treeless alpine valley about six mile long.
-On three sides granite peaks rise up to 3000′ above its floor.
+Depending on which source you reference, Titcomb Basin begins at the narrow exit of the lower lake or is limited to the boulder-strewn alpine basin beyond the upper lake.
+For my part, I consider it the former.
+In either case, Titcomb Basin is a narrow treeless alpine valley about six-mile-long.
+On three sides granite peaks rise to 3000′ above its floor.
 Occupying most of the basin are two large lakes.
 A third lake, called Mistake Lake, sits in an unlikely spot, hidden several hundred feet higher on a rocky shelf below Fremont Peak.
 At the north end of the basin lie some of the most imposing peaks of the entire Wind River Range.
 Twin Peaks, Mount Woodrow Wilson, The Sphinx, Dinwoody Peak, and Mount Helen are all over 13,000′.